 - File your dissolution through a lawyer.
 You may wish to contact the Lawyer Referral Service.

 If you have a business number (BN), you must notify the Canada Revenue Agency.
-Refer to our Tax Requirements-Exiting section for information on what is required.

 You should contact your local city hall to cancel your municipal business licence.